Just To Be Clear

 - Annuities purchased outside those tax shelters may qualify to have a simple formula determine the portion of the benefit that is taxable.
 In Canada these are called Prescribed Annuities.
 The portion of the payments that are taxable is set and can be calculated ahead of time.

-- Start with the 1971 Tables that are prescribed by the Tax Act.
+- Start with the 1971 Tables for annuities puchased before 2016 or the 2000 Tables for annuities puchased after 2015.
+These are prescribed by the Tax Act.
 Americans use IRS tables.

 - Look up your age (when purchasing) and the life expectancy for that age.